adfresca/sdk-unity/README.md

 ## Dynamic Targeting

+### Custom User Profile

-Nudge SDK provides two tracking methods for custom user profile: Custom Parameter and Event Counter.
-Custom Parameter is used to track the current value of specific user attributes. (ex: level, current stage, facebook sign-in flag) while Event Counter is used to count a user;s specific event in the app. (ex: play count, a number of gacha count).
+Nudge SDK provides two tracking methods for custom user profile attributes: Custom Parameter and Event Counter.
+Custom Parameter is used to track the current value of specific user attributes. (ex: level, current stage, facebook sign-in flag) while Event Counter is used to count a user's specific event in the app. (ex: play count, a number of gacha count).

-You can use custom paramters and/or event counters to create and target segments, or monitor them in real time.
-You can achieve better campaign performance when targeting users with more filters.
-(Nudge SDK automatically collects default values such as device id, language, country, app version, run_count, purchase_count so you don’t need to define those values as custom parameters or event counters.)
+You can use custom paramters and/or event counters to create and target segments, or monitor their activities in real time.
+Also you can achieve better campaign performance when targeting users with more filters.
+(Nudge SDK collect values of default filters such as device id, language, country, app version, run_count, purchase_count, so you don’t need to define those values as custom parameters or event counters.)

-### Custom Parameters
+#### Custom Parameters

-Set custom parameter with a ‘Unique Key’ string value (e.g. "level", "facebook_flag") and a current value (integer or boolean) using **SetCustomParameter** method.
-Please make sure to set Custom Parameters with the values stored in the game server when a user signs in, which can prevent data discrepancy in the situation that a game client was killed or paused on one device before finishing the sync between Nudge SDK and Nudge servers then she runs the game on other device.
+Set a custom parameter with a ‘Unique Key’ string value (e.g. "level", "facebook_flag") and a current value (integer or boolean) using **SetCustomParameter** method.
+When your app supports signing in to multiple devices, Please make sure to set Custom Parameters with the values stored in your server when a user signs in, which can prevent data discrepancy in the situation that a game client was killed or paused on one device before finishing the sync between Nudge SDK and Nudge servers then she runs the app on other device.

 ```cs
 void onSignIn() {